kcp-dev/enhancements/keps/core/model-cross-worksapce-entitlements.md

 cross-workspace concerns.
 While a fleet of entirely independent workspaces has value, it's these cross-workspace interactions that are uniquely possible in `kcp`.
-One common type of cross-workspace interaction is a provider/consumer split - one actor or set of actors provide some service through content in their workspace, and others using the system can consume that service.
+One common type of cross-workspace interaction is a provider/consumer split - one actor provides some service through content in their workspace, and others using the system can consume that service.
 Examples of this relationship include:

  - `APIExports`, used via `APIBindings` from the `apis.kcp.io` group
  - `WorkspaceTypes`, used in creating `Workspaces` from the `tenancy.kcp.io` group